Aggressive Defense Against Drug Crime Charges

 Drug arrests in Texas are defined within two completely separate jurisdictions – federal or state drug laws – and require different defense strategies as the severity of the penalties may vary greatly depending on what type of drug charges are in question.

-The penalties for a conviction depend on the type of drug, amount, and location.
+Texas, like most states, takes drug crimes very seriously.
+Don’t delay contacting Parra Law Firm, PLLC, to defend your freedom and future.
+The penalties for a conviction depend on the type of drug, amount and location.
 Besides the commonly recognized illegal drugs, drug crime charges can also involve legal substances used in an illegal manner, such as vast quantities of prescribed medication.
-Contact our Drug Crime lawyers today for a consultation.

 - Controlled Prescription Drugs (CPDs): described as the “second most commonly abused substance in the United States,” these “misused pain relievers are most frequently obtained from a friend or relative.”

-- Cocaine: Cocaine use has “rebounded” and the federal government warns past-year cocaine-involved overdose deaths exceeded 2007 benchmark levels.
+- Cocaine: cocaine use has “rebounded” and the federal government warns that past-year cocaine-involved overdose deaths exceeded 2007 benchmark levels.

-Our San Antonio Drug Crime Attorneys will work diligently to evaluate and design the necessary strategy to better represent your specific situation.
-Call us today at (210) 332-5454 or schedule a consultation online.
+Our San Antonio drug crime attorneys will work diligently to evaluate and design the necessary strategy to better represent your specific situation.
+Call us at 210-960-8766 or schedule a free initial consultation online.
+The sooner you reach out to us, the more time we will have to develop your personalized defense strategy, so contact us today.